This dialog is used to configure the Overlaid Graphics object.

 |

-From a file: When you configure the Overlaid Graphics object to use graphics from a file, the contents of the graphics file will be read by Condes, and will be stored in the Condes event file (.wcd).
+From a file: When you configure the Overlaid Graphics object to use graphics from a file, the contents of the graphics file is read by Condes and stored in the Condes event file.
 Please note the following:

 Background